Ethics Rising: 4 Takeaways From This Year’s SCCE CEI

-In looking back at SCCE’s 17th Annual Compliance and Ethics Institute, held in Las Vegas this year, I have to say it was one of the best SCCE CEI events I and other members of the Mitratech team have attended in recent years.
+In looking back at SCCE’s 17th Annual Compliance and Ethics Institute, held in Las Vegas this year, we have to say it was one of the best SCCE CEI events the Mitratech team have attended in recent years.

 It also provided food for thought about the future of risk and compliance management, and the forces very much at work at this moment that are impacting it.

 It was a pleasure to see friends and colleagues, as well as to see a wide array of vendors, both new and old.
 Two of them who were particularly worthy of shout-outs?
 Broadcat for their game-changing method of educating employees on ethics and compliance, and Syntrio for their flexible approach to eLearning.

 During the conference, many different workshops, discussion groups, roundtables, and presentations were given, across many different areas.
 But for myself and others, I’m sure, the main takeaway was about the increasing focus on business culture.